An Update on The Scam: The International Ecotourism Society.

 Well, my last blog on TIES opened a can of worms.

-Since this blog, I have been contacted by around 10 people now who have similar experiences to myself.
-I have unearthed a catalogue of problems.
+Since this blog, I have been contacted by more people now who have similar experiences to myself.

 I am honestly worried/ anxious/ scared talking about TIES in this manner.
-A journalist had their article uncovering problems with TIES shut down.
+A journalist had their article uncovering problems with TIES stopped.
+I myself have been made to feel very nervous about talking about this organisation publicly.
 And that fact stinks but makes me nervous.

-However, with more recent people coming forward having fallen into the scam- I am HOPING by speaking out I can prevent more people handing money over to scam artists.
+However, with more recent people coming forward having fallen into the scam- I am HOPING by speaking out I can prevent more people handing money over.

 If you've had a bad experience with TIES and would like to have your story heard please contact: - firstname.lastname@example.org.